-By Michael R. Bradle for Veterans Today, Mauritania
+By Michael R. Bradle for VT, Mauritania

 In 2005, General Mohamed Abdel Aziz brought an end to years of oppression, slavery, rampant corruption, and severe economic hardships for the people of the Islamic Republic of Mauritania.
 He is a man of great personal conviction who had the vision to bring about great changes in his country knowing that he would personally suffer criticisms both domestically and abroad.

 In 2009, Aziz became President of Mauritania and he has worked tirelessly to force change throughout his country.
 Often referred to as the “president of the poor people, President Aziz is hugely popular throughout his country.
 He is no stranger to showing up in remote towns and villages throughout the Sahara Desert.
 He loves to see all of the people and talk with them and he listens to their concerns.